u3557110/HR-system/README.md

 Q = Quit.
 E = Edit.
 N = Next.
 P = Previous.
 D = Delete.
 S = Sort.
 F = Fire.
 Your Choce:
 ```
 ### Add Record with New User-Defined Attributes
+- User can add record with new User-defined Attribute
+- In this example, one new user defined attribute 'ijkl' with value '4321' is added.
+- Attribute 'ijkl' will be added to existing records.
+Corresponding value will become null or empty.
 ```
 Please enter Employee ID: 00000005
 Please enter First Name: Siu Hau